ShaleXIONG/shalexiong.github.io/_posts/2023-08-25-sur-mesure-par-thierry-marx.md

 I really appreciated it.
 We went to a dinner and show in Moulin Rouge in the next day!
 He became the absolute highlight of my visit to Paris and I enjoyed every moment with him.
-In fact, we continue to see each other in London since.
+[Update after first write] In fact, we continue to see each other in London since.
 That is why I said at the beginning of this post, it was absolutely a great day in my life, though probably not from the restaurant.